Skip to main content

 Recent community posts

 If it is your first time joining us, you should know Week Sauce is not really a monthly jam, but more of a work on a project for a few days without stressing about schedules” deal.
 We are all about having a good time while working on our games, so there is no competition, we are very loose with deadlines (just get in touch if you finish your project after the end of the month), and even looser on judging your work (as in, we will not).
-Participate, join our Discord to talk with us about your project, ask for help if you need it, and offer advice and cheer other participants.
+Participate, join our Discord to talk about your project, ask for help, and offer advice and cheer to other participants.

 Week Sauce is also a super friendly international community, open to people of all ages and levels of experience that just want to have a good supportive environment to work on their little creations, so if you know of somebody that would benefit from that, send them our way!